PLEBNET-PLAYGROUND/stream-lnd-htlcs-bot/README.md

 ## Deployment

 If the bot is responding to you, the final step is making sure the process keeps on running in the background, even after your `ssh` session ends.

+### Using nohup

-The most standard (but somewhat hacky) way of doing this:
+The most hacky way of doing this:

 ```
 nohup ./stream-lnd-htlcs-bot.py --lnd-dir /home/umbrel/umbrel/lnd --tg-token MY_TG_TOKEN > /dev/null 2>&1 & disown